Sally Rippin

 Sally Rippin is an Australian children's writer and illustrator.
-She is the 2024–2025 Australian Children's Laureate.
+She was the 2024–2025 Australian Children's Laureate.

 Biography

 Rippin was born in Darwin, in the Northern Territory.
 She grew up in South-East Asia.

 In 2022 Rippin published Wild Thing, based on her research into learning difficulties and dyslexia as a guidebook for other parents.

 In February 2024, it was reported that Rippin was Australia's highest-selling woman author and that her books had sold over 10 million copies worldwide.

 Rippin was appointed the Australian Children's Laureate for 2024–2025.
-In the role she will travel around Australia and promote reading.
-Her motto is "All kids can be readers".
+In the role, she travelled around Australia to promote reading.
+Her motto was "All kids can be readers".

 In July 2025 Rippin was appointed a member of the newly created Writing Australia Council, a peak body funded by the Australian government to support and promote Australian literature and the book publishing industry.